 The School of Biological Sciences offers positions for part-time work as laboratory or lecture teaching assistants in the fall and spring semesters.
 These positions have several requirements and are competitive.
 Applicants should have already taken at Georgia Tech the course they will teach and received an A or B, they must be at ease in front of a class, and they must submit an application for the position.
-A student will enroll in two teaching preparatory courses, BIOL 4697 and CETL 2000 BIO, in their first semester as a teaching assistant.
-BIOL 4697 counts as a biology breadth elective.
-An experienced undergraduate TA can apply for paid teaching assistant positions (BIOL 4696) when they are available.
-Students may use a maximum of 6 credits of BIOL 4697 towards their breadth electives.
+A student will enroll in two teaching preparatory courses, BIOS 4697 and CETL 2000 BIO, in their first semester as a teaching assistant.
+BIOS 4697 counts as a biology breadth elective.
+An experienced undergraduate TA can apply for paid teaching assistant positions (BIOS 4696) when they are available.
+Students may use a maximum of 6 credits of BIOS 4697 towards their breadth electives.
 Each semester of teaching corresponds to a different course assignment.
 Applications are solicited during Phase I registration for the subsequent semester assignment.
-To apply, contact Dr. Chrissy Spencer (chrissy.spencer@biology.gatech.edu).
+To apply, contact Dr. Colin Harrison (colin.harrison@biosci.qatech.edu).